18F/technology-budgeting/handbook.md

 ## Appendix: Questions to Ask

-When you are in the position of having to consider a budget request for a custom software project, it will be difficult to consult this entire playbook to find the right questions to ask.
+When you are in the position of having to consider a budget request for a custom software project, it will be difficult to consult this entire handbook to find the right questions to ask.
 Here are some basic, open-ended questions that you can ask to determine if a project is set up for success.

 - What is the user need that this project will address?
   - Wrong answer: Anything other than a clear, direct, confident answer.